guixianjin/noisy_label_papers/README.md

 # noisy_label_papers
-This repository is used to record current noisy label paper in mainstream ML and CV conference and journal.
+This repository is used to record current noisy label paper published in mainstream ML and CV conference and journal.

 #### Survey
 + Arxiv 2019 Image Classification with Deep Learning in the Presence of Noisy Labels: A Survey